lanacaplana/lanacaplana.github.io/site/content/post/engagement-definition/index.md

 Imagine, you are a doctor healing its patients.
 When a sick person enters your office, you will first ask questions to reveal the symptoms, then measure a temperature, as well as assign additional tests to make a diagnosis and finally prescribe a treatment.
 In other words, you will follow certain protocols or methodology.
 Likewise, employee engagement is a methodology helping managers to keep their teams healthy.

-A healthy workplace is something that can be described by the [Wellbeing Pyramid Model](https://www.cipd.ie/news-resources/practical-guidance/guides/well-being-work).
+A healthy workplace is something that can be described by the [CIPD Wellbeing Pyramid Model](https://www.cipd.ie/news-resources/practical-guidance/guides/well-being-work).

 ![Wellbeing Pyramid Model consisting of culture, leadership, people management and engagement](well-being-pyramid.png)